 The only natural foods that fit this formula are breast milk (which helps babies grow quickly) and acorns (which enable squirrels to store fat in autumn leading up to winter).

 Everything else would be deemed by most people as junk food or comfort food.
-Whether by accident or good engineering, food manufacturers have discovered that the perfect formula for miracle grow food.
+Whether by accident or good engineering, food manufacturers have discovered the perfect formula for miracle-grown food.

 The increase in unsaturated fat combined with an already carb-laden dietary landscape seems to be facilitating the production of manufactured foods that we just can’t stop eating.